Claim: Evangelist Billy Graham placed full-page advertisements in U.S. newspapers regarding the 2012 election.

 Example:[Collected via e-mail, October 2012]

 Is this really Billy Graham or someone using him for political purposes?

 Origins: In October 2012, 93-year-old Christian evangelist Billy Graham placed full-page advertisements in several U.S. newspapers, including the Columbus Dispatch, the Wall Street Journal, and USA Today, regarding the upcoming 2012 elections (one example of which can be viewed here).
-The ads featured a black-and-white photograph of Billy Graham holding a Bible and included text urging readers to vote for candidates who "protect the sanctity of life" and "support the biblical definition of marriage between a man and a woman":

 On Nov.
 6, the day before my 94th birthday, our nation will hold one of the most critical elections in my lifetime.
 We are at a crossroads and there are profound moral issues at stake.
 I strongly urge you to vote for candidates who support the biblical definition of marriage between a man and a woman, protect the sanctity of life and defend our religious freedoms.
 The Bible speaks clearly on these crucial issues.
 Please join me in praying for America, that we will turn our hearts back toward God.